Subscribe for exclusive free stuff!

 Grey brick building of the Haus der Kunst in Munich, GermanyBurkhard Mücke, CC BY-SA 4.0, via Wikimedia Commons

-Celebrating its 65th edition this year, the Münchner Bücherschau is a literary haven for book enthusiasts.
-Running from November 14 to December 1, 2024, at the Haus der Kunst, the event features over 200 publishers showcasing more than 13,000 titles.
+Celebrating its 67th edition in 2025, the Münchner Bücherschau is a literary haven for book enthusiasts.
+Running from November 20 to December 7, 2025, at Haus der Kunst, the event features over 200 publishers showcasing thousands of titles.
 Visitors can attend readings, discussions, and workshops, making it a must-visit for those passionate about literature.

 skyline view of munich with new town hall and red roof buildings